Pope Francis, voice for the poor who transformed the Catholic Church, dies on Easter Monday

 The death of Francis, who became the first Latin American pontiff in 2013 and was one of the oldest popes in the church’s history, came weeks after he was discharged from a Rome hospital having battled a life-threatening case of pneumonia in both lungs.

-His medical team said his condition had stabilized, allowing for him to continue his convalescence at his Casa Santa Marta residence back at the Vatican.
+His medical team said his condition had stabilized, allowing for him to continue his convalescence at his Casa Santa Marta residence.

 Two weeks after leaving hospital, he delighted the faithful by making a surprise appearance at St. Peter’s Square.